Skip to main content

 info

-If you would like to enable API authentication, add a comma-separated list of keys to the API_KEYS variable.
-You will need to generate these keys yourself and include them in the x-api-key header for all requests.
+If you would like to enable API authentication, set the RAGPI_API_KEY environment variable to a self-generated key.
+Include this key in the x-api-key header for all requests.

 1. Start Ragpi using Docker Compose: